Marvin Philip

-Marvin Philip (born February 3, 1982) is an American former professional football center.
+Marvin Ashley Philip (born February 3, 1982) is an American former professional football center.
 He was selected by the Pittsburgh Steelers in the sixth round of the 2006 NFL draft.
 He played college football at California.

 Philip was also a member of the Cleveland Browns, Baltimore Ravens, New Orleans Saints, Buffalo Bills and Omaha Nighthawks.

 Early life

 He played football at San Mateo High School in San Mateo, California, and Oak Ridge High School in El Dorado Hills, California.

 College career

 Philip played college football at the University of California, Berkeley, interrupting school for two years to serve on a mission in the Dakotas for the Church of Jesus Christ of Latter-day Saints.
 He was an All-American in 2004 and 2005.
 He was also named the team's offensive MVP in his senior year.

 Professional career

 Philip was selected in the sixth round of the 2006 NFL draft by the Pittsburgh Steelers.
 He played in eight preseason games for Pittsburgh between 2006 and 2007, but never made the field in a regular season game.
 He was out of the NFL by 2008.
 Philip was signed by Omaha Nighthawks of the United Football League on August 21, 2010.